-a.
+- a.
 Automatic daylighting controls shall be modeled directly in the whole building simulation tool or through the schedule adjustments determined by a separate approved daylighting analysis, and as described in Appendix G Table G3.1 No. 6 (g).
 The savings projected by the external analysis must be incorporated into whole building simulation tool as an equivalent adjustment to the lighting schedule.
 The summary outputs from the daylighting software and explanation on how the findings were incorporated into the whole building simulation tool must be included in the appendix to the report.
-Visual light transmittance of the specified windows affects daylighting savings and must be captured in the tool used to model the daylighting.

-b.
-Other automatic lighting controls shall be modeled by adjusting lighting power or lighting schedule each hour by the occupancy sensor reduction factors in Appendix G Table G3.7, including the footnotes, and as described in Appendix G Table G3.1 No. 6 (h).
-Performance credit can be taken with bilevel or multilevel light fixtures or with occupancy sensors that activate select fixtures ON/OFF, as long as the selected design strategy achieves at least one intermediate step between full ON and full OFF that provides 30-70% of full lighting power to that space.
+Visual light transmittance of the specified windows affects daylighting savings and must be captured in the tool used to model the daylighting. - b.
+Other automatic lighting controls shall be modeled by adjusting lighting schedule each hour by the occupancy sensor reduction factors in Appendix G Table G3.7, including the footnotes, and as described in Appendix G Table G3.1 No. 6 (h).